 4. In what ways can AI and bots improve ticket deflection?

 Frequently Asked Questions (FAQs) are the best and easiest way to help users self-serve without agent interaction.
 As a customer success manager, I’m always being asked how to promote FAQs and how to eliminate support issues that could be answered with an existing FAQ.

-Helpshift’s Answer Bot has been the perfect solution for my clients because it uses Natural Language Processing to suggest relevant FAQs within the conversation.
+Helpshift’s QuickSearch Bot has been the perfect solution for my clients because it uses Natural Language Processing to suggest relevant FAQs within the conversation.
 FAQs are suggested based on the content of the users’ first message before the ticket is even created.
-Answer Bot not only helps to deflect tickets, but it maintains a positive user experience by making it simple and easy to submit a ticket if a question is not adequately answered through an FAQ.
+QuickSearch Bot not only helps to deflect tickets, but it maintains a positive user experience by making it simple and easy to submit a ticket if a question is not adequately answered through an FAQ.

 5. In what ways can AI and bots improve the agent experience and efficiency?

 Helpshift believes that an agent’s job should be to solve complex problems, not collect data.
 On the success team, we’re always hearing questions about how we can help eliminate repetitive questions from agents’ daily work.
-By first eliminating simple questions with Answer Bot and by then automating the collection of data from users, agents’ daily work inherently becomes more complex, challenging, and interesting.
+By first eliminating simple questions with QuickSearch Bot and by then automating the collection of data from users, agents’ daily work inherently becomes more complex, challenging, and interesting.

 Interested in learning more about Helpshift’s suite of turnkey AI & bots?
 Request a demo here.